jseto/web-wish-to-go/src/pages/how-to-use-data/how-to-use.md

 ```html
 <WishWidget country="TH"></WishWidget>
 ```
-_The example above will show in your post a **Wish to go** heart and the context semantics is referring to Spain as a whole country_
+_The example above will show in your post a **Wish to go** heart and the context semantics is referring to Spain as a whole country_.

 #### `city`

 City name

 `city` attribute should be used along with `country` attribute.
 It is used to specify that the _wish heart_ refers to a city.
 A city is where the traveller will sleep.
-If you think the visit to a city or village can be done from another city in a 1 day tour, it is better to specify it as an activity done from the sleeping city.
+If you think the visit to a city or village can be done from another city in a one-day tour, it is better to specify it as an activity done from the sleeping city.

 You should use a widely known name of the city in order to keep consistency along blog posts.
 For example, Bangkok is known to locals as _Krungtep_ or _Krungtep Maha Nakhon_ or even _KMN_ but the most known around the world, even to the locals, is Bangkok.
 Although you are not obliged to use Bangkok, we recommend to use standardized English names as this name will be passed to flight, accommodation and tour search engines.